-Figure 2 Ricardo WAVE Model of Turbo Miller Cycle 600 ACE
+Figure 2 Ricardo WAVE Model for 600 ACE

 In order to verify the model, baseline dynamometer testing was performed at Kettering using the unmodified snowmobile.
 A crankshaft water brake engine dynamometer with a servo-controlled load valve was used for all testing.
 Additionally, data regarding fuel mixture as a function of speed and load was also gathered to aid in calibration of the flex-fuel capable engine control unit.